VPAC/superlinux/supercomputingwithlinux.md

 **Scripts With Variables**

 The simplest script is simply one that runs a list of system commands.
 At least this saves the time of retyping the sequence each time it is used, and reduces the possibility of error.
-For example, in the Intermediate course, the following script was recommended to calculate the disk use in a directory.
+For example, the following script was recommended to calculate the disk use in a directory.
 It's a good script, very handy, but how often would you want to type it?
-Instead, type enter it once and keep it.
+Instead, type enter it once, make it executable (e.g., `chmod +x diskuse.sh`) and keep it.
 You will recall of course, that a script starts with an invocation of the shell, followed by commands.

 ```
 #!/bin/bash
 du -sk * | sort -nr | cut -f2 | xargs -d "\n" du -sh  > diskuse.txt
 ```

-`chmod +x diskuse.sh`

 The script runs a disk usage in summary, sorts in order of size, extracting the second field, parses the values in delimited form to run as disk usage summary in human form, and then exports to the file `diskuse.txt`.
 The `\n` is to ignore spaces in filenames.

 Whilst sometimes making the script a little more complex, variables are usually better than hard-coded values.
 There are two potential variables in this script, the wildcard `*` and the exported filename `diskuse.txt`.
 In the former case, the wildcard can be kept as it allows a certain portibility of the script - it can run in any directory it is invoked from.
 For the latter case however, the date command can be used so that a history of diskuse can be created which can be reviewed for changes.
-It's also good practise to alert the user when the script is completed and, although it is often necessary, it is also good practise to cleanly finish any script with with an `exit` statement.
+It is good practise to alert the user when the script is completed and, although it is often necessary, it is also good practise to cleanly finish any script with with an `exit 0` statement.

 ```
 #!/bin/bash
 DU=diskuse$(date +%Y%m%d).txt
 du -sk * | sort -nr | cut -f2 | xargs -d "\n" du -sh  > $DU
 echo "Disk summary completed and sorted."
-exit
+exit 0
 ```

+As a matter of useful convention global variables should be written in upper-case, and local variables in lower case, if the script makes use of functions to differentiate between variable scope.
+In shorter scripts this may not be necessary.

 **Conditionals**